-I didn’t know it at the time, but having my house completely over-run by toys, clothes and other random items was a large part of my stress and anxiety.
+I didn’t know when I began, but having my house completely over-run by toys, clothes and other random items was a large part of my stress and anxiety.

 Once I started simplifying, decluttering and organizing I became a much more calm and relaxed person.